Breast augmentation is a procedure to change the size or shape of the breasts.

 On the day of the surgery:

 You are likely to have a very good outcome from breast surgery.
 You may feel better about your appearance and yourself.
-Also, the pain or skin symptoms you had (such as striation) will disappear.
+Also, any pain or skin symptoms due to the surgery will likely disappear.
 You may need to wear a special supportive bra for a few months to reshape your breasts.

 Scars are permanent and are often more visible in the year after surgery.
-They will fade after this.
+They may fade after this.
 Your surgeon will try to place the incisions so that your scars are as hidden as possible.
-Your scars should not be noticeable, even in low-cut clothing, since incisions are usually made on the underside of the breast.

 Breast augmentation; Breast implants; Implants - breast; Mammaplasty